 But how you prepare and cook them is just as important.
-Boiling them to a mushy pulp, smothering them with a rich, creamy sauce or drowning them in oil or fat is either going to destroy all their goodness or ramp up the calories so that all of their benefits will be negated.
+Boiling them to a mushy pulp, smothering them with a rich, creamy sauce or drowning them in oil or fat is either going to destroy all their goodness or ramp up the calories so that all the benefits will be lost.

 Store your vegetables in a cool place or in the crisper section of your refrigerator.
-Leaving them in direct sunlight will just leave them wilted.
+Leaving them in direct sunlight results in sad, looking wilted vegetables.